foundation/motion-ui/docs/configuration.md

 ## Other Settings

 Miscellaneous settings are in the `$motion-ui-settings` map.
-These settings define if animations include a fade.
+These settings define if animations include a fade, and what class to use for triggering an animation queue.

 ```scss
 $motion-ui-settings: (